jmgracecmu/gc-bench/README.md

   * `scripts/` has some utilities for building and running benchmarks.
   * `exp.json` defines the experiments to be performed.
 It's fairly self-explanatory.
+  * `exp-cb.json` defines the experiments that can be run on an 8 core machine and 12 GB RAM

 Individual benchmark binaries are named `BENCH.CONFIG.bin`, where `BENCH` is a benchmark name (one of the subdirectories of `bench/`) and `CONFIG` is a